buddha

 The Buddha had a special reason for being born the normal way.
 If he had been born miraculously from a lotus, for example, it would have been very impressive and attracted many people.
 However, the Buddha was thinking in the long term of his future disciples who would be inspired because the Buddha, who practiced and achieved enlightenment, started out like ourselves.
 Had he been born in a lotus they would have thought no ordinary human beings could reach enlightenment because they didn’t have these same miraculous powers.
 So the Buddha entered the womb, he was conceived, to show that even ordinary human beings can achieve the highest realization.
 He did this to instil conviction and confidence in his future disciples.

-His teachings of dharma would later point out the limitations of worldly wealth, status and achievement.
+His teachings of Dharma would later point out the limitations of worldly wealth, status and achievement.
 It would be very necessary that these worldly goals be removed from their pedestal and given their proper place by someone who had known them to the full.
 The words of a social failure, denouncing gain and fame, may just be dismissed as ‘sour grapes', as personal rancour.
 His future father, King Shuddhodana, was a respected and wealthy monarch.
 His mother, Mahamaya, was a beautiful queen, capable of bearing him.
 Therefore, he entered the royal womb.
 His mother dreamed of a white, six-tusked elephant entering her womb, as though it were a beautiful palace.
 There was celestial music and many other miraculous signs.

 marque page marron